Lötschberg

 The Lötschberg is crossed by two railway lines and tunnels.
 The first line, the Lötschberg railway line was opened to traffic in 1913.
 It has at its centre the 14.6 kilometre-long Lötschberg (Culmination) Tunnel, with portals in Kandersteg (BE) and Goppenstein (VS).
 It culminates at a height of 1,240 metres and is the highest railway on the main Swiss network.
-The second line uses, since 2007, the 34.6 kilometre-long Lötschberg Base Tunnel, which has its portals in Frutigen (BE) and Raron (VS).
+The second line, since 2007, uses the 34.6 kilometre-long Lötschberg Base Tunnel, which has its portals in Frutigen (BE) and Raron (VS).
 The maximum height of the new railway is 828 metres.
 Both railways are connected to the Simplon railway, which runs from Lausanne to Domodossola (and further to Milan) via the Simplon Tunnel.

 Unlike the Gotthard, the other main north-south axis in Switzerland, the Lötschberg is not crossed by a road pass nor by a road tunnel.
 However, a car shuttle train is operated between Kandersteg railway station and Goppenstein railway station.

 The Lötschen Pass itself is the lowest point (2,676 m) on the crest between the Balmhorn to the west and the high range west of the Jungfrau to the east, making up the water divide between the Rhine (north) and the Rhone (south).
 On the north side of the pass is a two kilometre-long glacier named Lötschengletscher.
 Although it is a glacier pass, the Lötschen Pass can be crossed by hikers without mountaineering equipment and a mountain hut, the Lötschenpasshütte, is located on the top of the pass.
-The pass is traversed by a trail (reaching 2,690 m) from Kandersteg via the secluded valley of Gasterntal to Ferden.
+The pass is traversed by a trail (reaching 2,690 m) from Kandersteg via the secluded Gastern Valley to Ferden.
 The complete traverse from the railway station of Kandersteg to that of Goppenstein lasts about 10 hours.
 On the south side the approach can be shortened by a few hours starting from Lauchernalp, accessible by cable car from Kippel.